Flotomate/product_docs/source/change-management/inside-a-change.rst

         :align: center
         :alt: figure 28

-   Once a conversation is added, you cannot edit or delete it.
+   Once a conversation is added, he cannot edit or delete it.

 -  **Schedule**: Once a Change goes to the planning stage, the assigned Technician can schedule the entire change process.
-As an assigned Technician, you can enter a Start Time and End Time for the following
+The technician can enter a Start Time and End Time for the following
    sub-schedules:

     .. _cmf-29: